23maverick23/katan-trackr/README.md

 katan_trackr
 ============

-A Django web app for tracking games played in Catan.
+A Django web app for tracking Settlers of Catan game play.

 ## Development